 Thinking in "direct messaging" terms allows e-commerce vendors to engage consumers with personal feedback.
 Online shoppers can ask questions and get an immediate reply - just as though they were texting a friend.

-But as personal messaging started gaining traction, several constraints arose.
+As personal messaging started gaining traction, several constraints arose.

-Conversation Portals to Manage Responses
+The Days of Two-way Text Marketing: Conversation Portals to Manage Responses

 Initially, e-commerce brands used two-way text messaging to engage shoppers directly.
 It resembled the sequence below:

 Brand A sends a message to User A

 User A replies

 Responses from User A go to a conversation portal for the brand to manually respond

 While the human touch of chatting directly with customers produced significant engagement, manually responding to every message required time that many e-commerce brands just didn’t have.
 However, this emergence of two-way messaging profoundly changed SMS marketing for e-commerce in particular.